 |Certificates of Deposit|| ||$2500 for all terms|

-The Dime Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-The Dime Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+The Dime Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+The Dime Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The Dime Bank's CD rates are fair in comparison to the national average.Back to Overview
+The Dime Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a The Dime Bank Near Me

-The Dime Bank has eight physical locations in the U.S.Back to Overview
+The Dime Bank has eight locations across the U.S.Back to Overview